DPS-Stream-Processing-Applications/beam-applications-java/train/README_train.md

 1. Start kafka server
 2. Start mongodb server
 3. Find server address of both services
-4. Start flink application
+4. Start flink application (will run forever)
-5. Start kafkaProducer
+5. Start kafkaProducer (will also run forever)

+A test dataset can be found in `shared/src/main/resources/train`.
 ## Setting up MongoDb

 I used this tutorial to set it up https://devopscube.com/deploy-mongodb-kubernetes/